Wide frequency-range acceleration using second harmonic RF bucket in fixed field accelerators: Introduction

-Our scheme, referred to as \textit{barber-pole acceleration} (BPA), enables beam acceleration from the synchronous energy corresponding to $\frac{1}{2}f\subrm{ini}$ to that corresponding to $2f\subrm{ini}$, using only the upper segment of the RF frequency range, from $f\subrm{ini}$ to $2f\subrm{ini}$.
-This effectively extends the accessible energy range without requiring a wider RF sweep span.
+Our scheme, referred to as \textit{barber-pole acceleration} (BPA), enables beam acceleration from the synchronous energy corresponding to $\frac{1}{2}f\subrm{ini}$ to that corresponding to $2f\subrm{ini}$, using only the upper segment of the rf frequency range, from $f\subrm{ini}$ to $2f\subrm{ini}$.
+This effectively extends the accessible energy range without requiring a wider rf sweep span.
 Furthermore, although each acceleration takes two sweep cycles, beam injection can still occur once every sweep, allowing the beam delivery rate to be maintained.
-Compared to the original multi-beam approach, the proposed scheme simplifies the system and allows RF power to be concentrated in a single RF signal.
-As the ratio between the RF and beam revolution frequencies remains exactly 1 or 2, the resonance condition for RF knock-out~\cite{Stacking} is never met, unless the betatron tune itself is an integer.
+Compared to the original multi-beam approach, in which multiple rf frequency components are superposed, the proposed scheme simplifies the system and allows the available rf power to be concentrated into a single frequency component.
+As the ratio between the rf and beam revolution frequencies remains exactly 1 or 2, the resonance condition for rf knock-out~\cite{Stacking} is never met, unless the betatron tune itself is an integer.
 Furthermore, when Eq.~(\ref{eq:feq2f}) is satisfied, the synchronous energy ranges of the fourth harmonic naturally connect to those of the second harmonic, and so on recursively for all $2^n$-th harmonics, as far as closed orbits exist.
-Therefore, even if the frequency range corresponding to the beam energy extends beyond a factor of four, the required RF frequency range remains limited to a factor of two.
+Therefore, even if the frequency range corresponding to the beam energy extends beyond a factor of four, the required rf frequency range remains limited to a factor of two.

 Despite its advantages, the scheme has inherent limitations due to its lack of flexibility.
-Once the RF amplitude and frequency pattern are fixed, both the fundamental and second harmonic buckets are simultaneously defined, leaving no room for independent optimization.
+Once the rf amplitude and frequency pattern are fixed, both the fundamental and second harmonic buckets are simultaneously defined, leaving no room for independent optimization.
 This leads to two potential issues: drift of the synchronous phase, and mismatch in longitudinal acceptance between the two buckets.

 Numerical and simulation studies were conducted to quantitatively assess these concerns.
 Transverse dynamics and space-charge effects are neglected to focus on the fundamental longitudinal behavior of the scheme.
 Throughout this study, the scaling law of FFA~\cite{Okawa,Symon,Kolomensky} is adopted to model the revolution frequency as a function of particle momentum.
-This assumption provides a consistent framework to determine the synchronous energies corresponding to given RF frequencies.
+This assumption provides a consistent framework to determine the synchronous energies corresponding to given rf frequencies.